pinecone-io/pinecone-ts-client/v2-migration.md

 ### Creating a serverless index

 Serverless indexes are newly available with the `v2.0.0` client, and you must be on this version or greater to work with them.
 Creating a serverless index requires defining the `cloud` and `region` where the server should be hosted via the `spec` object with the key `serverless`.
+For more information on serverless and regional availability, see [Understanding indexes](https://docs.pinecone.io/guides/indexes/understanding-indexes#serverless-indexes).

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';